Savannah River Dredge Injuries Attorney

-Injuries on dredges can include crushed limbs, back injuries, knee, ankle, or leg injuries, shoulder injuries, wrist or hand injuries, hernias, post-traumatic stress disorder, and many other types of harms.
+Injuries on dredges can include crushed limbs, back injuries, knee, ankle, or leg injuries, shoulder injuries, wrist or hand injuries, hernias, post-traumatic stress disorder, and many other types of catastrophic injuries.
 When these injuries occur, the law requires employers to pay “Maintenance and Cure” benefits, which are similar to worker’s compensation insurance, but reserved for maritime workers who are injured while on the water.
 These benefits pay for medical care for injured workers and reimburse lost wages.
 But sometimes injuries result from employers’ negligence, entitling the worker to even more compensation than mere “Maintenance and Cure.”
-Dredge workers may also be covered seamen and women under the Jones Act.
+Dredge workers may also be covered as seamen and women under the Jones Act.
 But filing a lawsuit under the Jones Act may not be the best way to protect a worker’s rights.
 Only experienced maritime injury attorneys will be able to fully investigate the facts surrounding a worker’s injury and then litigate a claim successfully.

 Paul W. Painter III and W. Andrew Bowen have years of experience litigating claims on behalf of dredge workers in South Carolina, Georgia, and Florida.
 We always make ourselves available to our clients to answer questions and provide timely updates related to cases.
 Bowen Painter Trial Lawyers fight for clients’ rights and work hard to find all insurance to ensure maximum compensation.
 Our clients and their families have received millions of dollars in compensation for their offshore injuries because of our expertise and our drive to win for them.